 Accolades: Jacksonville Magazine’s 50 Best Restaurants (2018/2017); Movoto’s 15 Jacksonville Restaurants Will Blow The Taste Buds Out Of Your Mouth; No. 1 in Folio Weekly’s Best Breakfast in Jax (2006-2017); Jacksonville.com’s Bold City Best 2017: Best Diner, American Restaurant and Best Breakfast

 I visited on a Friday morning, and it was pretty full including the outdoor patio seating.
-I can see why it’s so popular and one of the best: the quality and portions are really good especially for the price.
+I can see why it’s so popular and one of Jacksonville’s best restaurants: the quality and portions are really good especially for the price.

 I ordered the Fish & Chips for $10.49, and it came with four pieces of fish when it would typically just be one or two pieces for that price.
 To top it off, the fried fish had a light crispy breading with fresh tasting fish.